-The spare tire can be used as a spare or a regular tire and is identical to the other tires on your vehicle.
+The spare tire can be used as a spare or a regular tire although the spare wheel may not match the regular wheels.

 If your vehicle is equipped with AWD, a spare tire of a different size than the road tires should not be used.
 Such a tire could make the vehicle difficult to control as well as result in damage to driveline components.